lKorron/Hubba-Turbo/README.md

 # Hubba-Turbo
-Can you strike a balance?
-Easy task, isn't it?
-However, in our game on the scales there are living plasticine characters ...
+The mobile game, where the player needs to balance the desk, using plasticine animals.
+The game goes step by step - the player creating an animal on the left side of the screen and then the computer responding on the right side.
+After the weight is equalized, the table is automatically set to the default position, the player wins.
+Below some aspects of the game will be discussed in more detail.
-# How to start
+## How to start
-To start the game, start the first scene - the intro.
+The intro is the first scene - just play it to get started.
 # Screenshots
 <div>
   <img width="360" height="200" align="left" src="https://github.com/lKorron/Hubba-TurboRep/blob/master/Hubba-Turbo%20New/Assets/ScreenShots/StartScreen.png">